hash-bang/gadzooks/README.md

 **Can I cheat using Gadzooks?**

 No. FL is *mostly* server based.
 Its not possible to alter the state of your character, inventory or anything like that without going though the server.
+Gadzooks! provides only a plesent sheen on top of the existing game.

 **I have a great idea for a new Zook (a plugin)**

 Thats great!
-File it in the [ticket tracker](https://github.com/hash-bang/gadzooks/issues) as a suggestion and we'll see what we can do.
+File it in the [issue tracker](https://github.com/hash-bang/gadzooks/issues) as a suggestion and we'll see what we can do.

 You may also wish to check out the [zook tips](zooks.md) for some tips on writing Zooks.